gvwilson/thirdbit/fiction/iffy/index.md

 Remain in place!
 Any vehicle or vessel that moves will be treated as hostile."

-Aunt Naggie spun around,
+Aunt Naggie hurried over,
 not realizing how close her end had been.
 "Iffy—" she started.

-"Cast off that affin' line!"
-Jack shouted.
-Even at the stern and with her head spinning
-Iffy heard his fist hit the display in the pilot house.
-*He better not break it,*
+"What th' affin' hell is goin' on?"
+Uncle Jack roared as he emerged from his cabin.
+*He sounds mad,*
-she thought muzzily.
+Iffy thought muzzily.
 What had just happened?
-How could do that?
+How could she do that?

 A drone swooped down and then circled overhead.
 "Citizens!"